Jacalz/sparta/README.md

 # Sparta

 Sparta is a Sport and Rehearsal Tracking Application.
 It lets the user write down and save all sport activities safely and privately on the computer.
-No tracking and no collection of user data, activities are simply saved on the computer without outside interference.
+No tracking and absolutely zero collection of any user data.
+Activities are simply saved on the computer without outside interference.
 Sparta uses AES-256 encryption to keep all your data hidden from any spying eyes.

 ## Requirements